Discover the best of Paris in 2 days with our definitive, carefully crafted Paris itinerary to make the most of your short time in the French capital.

 Sometimes it’s actually faster and more direct to walk from one place to another than taking any other means of transportation.
 To make walking around Paris easier, make sure to download the Paris Map on Google Maps for offline use.

 Paris has so many great neighbourhoods and areas to stay in with easy access to most of the city’s sights.
-Where you’ll stay will depend on your budget, your trip priorities and also what you look for in an area.
+Where you’ll stay will depend on your budget, your trip priorities, and also what you look for in an area.

 If it’s your first time in Paris, you’ll soon realize that Paris is split into arrondissements or administrative districts.
-There are 20 of them all numbered between 1 and 20.
-The written short-hand for arrondissements is arr. and this is what Parisians are referring to when they talk about ‘the 8th’ or the ’16th’.
+There are 20 of them, all numbered between 1 and 20.
+The written shorthand for arrondissements is arr. and this is what Parisians are referring to when they talk about ‘the 8th’ or the ’16th’.

 Most travellers stay in the most central parts of town such as around Champs-Élysée, Opera, Île de la Cité and the Louvre, in the 8th and 1st Arr but these are also the most expensive as they are the most centrally located.
-My personal favourite areas to stay in are Montmartre (18th arr) and Le Marais (3rd arr).
-These can be more affordable (especially Montmartre) yet they are great places to explore in their own right and have many dining options for dinner and breakfast.

 I recommend using the map below to discover what hotels and vacation rentals are available in Paris in each area for your specific dates.

-Le Pavillon de la Reine & Spa – Small Luxury Hotels of the World – If you’re looking for 5-star luxury in Paris consider this fantastic hotel option.
+Le Pavillon de la Reine & Spa – If you’re looking for 5-star luxury in Paris consider this fantastic hotel option.
 An oasis of calm in the center of Paris, very close to Le Marais, Le Pavillon offers exquisite, royal suites, a fitness center, a hot tub and a hammam to enjoy after a day of exploring.
 There are also many beautiful gardens and corners to explore around this property.
-Check rates and availability here.

 If you prefer to rent a stunning luxury apartment in Paris over a hotel, make sure to check out the Plum Guide.
 You’ll be able to find the perfect, expert-vetted, service-orientated apartment rental for your stay.
 Check out all the Paris listings on the Plum Guide here.